 - Remind yourself that people’s highlight reels shouldn’t be compared to your daily life.
 This is something I think about a lot — we’re all constantly exposed to people’s highlight reels of life, but we know the daily struggles we’re going through everyday.
 It’s not a fair comparison to subconsciously compare ourselves to people’s highlights, because everyone is going through stuff — we just don’t know about it all.
 This is a good reminder to just stop ourselves when we start going down the rabbit hole of comparison (and I think breaks from social media can help this, too).

 - Encourage and boost others.
 In my opinion, people don’t need to be seen as “competition” in our lives — and the more we encourage others and boost their own confidence, the better we may end up feeling about ourselves.
 I love the recent movement of women supporting women, and I think it totally applies here.
 Instead of seeing a woman in her bikini looking incredible and thinking “Ah, I wish I had that body,” maybe instead say “Wow she looks great!”
 This is something I’m working on doing, because my body and my own journey shouldn’t be compared to others, it is my own and it is special.
 It shouldn’t be compared to another person’s success, it should be my own path — a path where I’m allowed to celebrate others’ successes, in addition to my own.

-I hope these short ideas helped in some sort of way, and I also hope you come out of this blog post ready to stop comparing in 2020!
+I hope these short ideas helped in some sort of way, and I also hope you come out of this blog post ready to stop comparing!
 We got this.